CheckiO/EoC-battle/README.md

-Battle is part of the project Empire of Code.
-The same code is using code battle calculation.
+The battle is part of the Empire of Code project.
+The same code is being used for battle calculations.

 ## How to run the battle?

-In order to run the buttle you should do the following steps
+In order to run the battle you should follow these steps:

  - **Install** checkio-client

     pip install checkio-client

- - **Configure** it for domain epy (In case you will be asked about "key" just put a random numer in it.
-It is not important at this stage)
+ - **Configure** it for the epy domain (In case you are asked about the "key", just put a random number.
+It’s not important at this stage.)

     checkio --domain epy config

- - The next step is to **build buttle** using checkio client.
-In order to do so you will need a docker installed.
+ - The next step is to **build the battle** using checkio client.
+In order for you to do so, you’ll need to have a docker installed.

     checkio eoc-get-git /path/to/battle/folder battle

-you can also use github path
+You can also use the github path.

     checkio eoc-get-git https://github.com/CheckiO/EoC-battle battle

-- The last step is actually **run the battle**.
-Running buttle requires battle configuration file.
-It describes what kind of troops and buildings are on the battle now and source code they are using to run the battle.
+- The last step is to actually **run the battle**.
+Running it requires the battle configuration file.
+It describes what kinds of troops and buildings are there on the battlefield right now and the source code they are using to run the battle.
 The configuration file is .py file with dict PLAYERS in it.

     checkio eoc-battle battle /path/to/config/file/battle.py

-or you can use a generated default battle file in your solutions folder
+Or you can use a generated default battle file in your solutions folder.

     checkio eoc-battle battle

 ## Balance

-Battle configuration file contains information about units and buildings on the battle field.
-For example it says that we have a Sentry Gun level 5 on the battle field.
-But in order to run the battle we need to know what stats level 5 has, how many hit-points Sentry Gun level 5 has etc..
+The battle configuration file contains information about the units and buildings on the battlefield.
+For example, it says that we have a level 5 Sentry Gun on the battlefield.
+But in order to run the battle we need to know the stats of level 5, how many hit-points it has, and so on.

-Information about all stats of all buildings, units, modules atc we called *balace* and it includes into the battle docker image during your battle build.
-Building process using repository https://github.com/CheckiO/eoc-balance .
-The same repository is Empire of Code is using.
+Information about all the stats of all buildings, units, modules, etc. we call the *balance* and it’s being included into the battle docker image during your battle building process by using the repository - https://github.com/CheckiO/eoc-balance .
+The same repository is being used by the Empire of Code.

-If balance is changed you need to rebuild your battle using command `checkio eoc-get-git ...`
+If the balance changes, you need to rebuild your battle using the `checkio eoc-get-git ...`command.

-But one more option here is to link a balance folder during the run process
+But the other option here is to link the balance folder during the run process.

     checkio eoc-battle --balance /path/to/eoc-balance/ battle /path/to/battle.py